top of page

 • Refrigerant levels: Contact a professional for a refrigerant check.

-• Clogged drain line: Clear the drain line to prevent water build-up or contact a professional if unsure how to do this.
+• Clogged drain line: Clear the drain line to prevent water build-up.
+If you're unsure how to do this, call a professional.

 4. Frequent Cycling

-• Replace air filters: Ensure clean air filters for optimal performance.
+• Replace air filters: Clean filters are crucial for optimal performance.

-• Check thermostat settings: Verify correct temperature settings and calibration.
+• Check thermostat settings: Verify the correct temperature settings and ensure the thermostat is properly calibrated.

-• Refrigerant leak: Professional inspection and repair are necessary.
+• Refrigerant leak: Professional inspection and repair are essential.

-5. Cool or lukewarm Air During Heating Mode
+5. Cool or Lukewarm Air in Heating Mode

-Cause: Low refrigerant levels, faulty defrost cycle, or blocked airflow.
+• Cause: Low refrigerant levels, a faulty defrost cycle, or blocked airflow.

-• Refrigerant check: Contact a professional for a refrigerant evaluation.
+• Refrigerant check: Contact a professional for an evaluation.

-• Defrost cycle issues: Professional diagnosis and repair is required.
+• Defrost cycle issues: This requires professional diagnosis and repair.

 • Clear airflow: Remove any obstructions around the outdoor unit.